ietf/www.ietf.org/Guide to Intellectual Property Rights and the IETF.md

 It is also possible to specify a more liberal license for derivative works if the Internet-Draft is intended as an Independent Submission.
 This too has significant implications for how an Internet-Draft may be used by the IETF.

-## Rights granted by the IETF Trust to IETF Contributions
+## <a id="licensing">IETF Trust licensing of Contributions</a>
-The IETF Trust grants specific rights to IETF contributions as set out in the [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/tlp-5/).
+The IETF Trust grants specific licenses to IETF contributions as set out in the [Trust Legal Provisions](https://trustee.ietf.org/documents/trust-legal-provisions/tlp-5/).
 The [Trust FAQ](https://trustee.ietf.org/about/faq/) provides significant additional detail and context.

 The **Licenses For Use Outside the IETF Standards Process** only allow someone to copy and distribute IETF Contributions and IETF Documents in full and without modification; to produce translations into other languages and publish those in full and without modification; and to copy and distribute unmodified portions of IETF Contributions and IETF Documents with certain restrictions.